Skip to main content

 insertEvent

-Define an event on this state machine for inserting the entity.
+Defines an event on the State Machine for inserting the entity.
 The resulting eventHandler will be named EVENT_<table_entity_name>_INSERT.
-In the below example the event would be called EVENT_ORDER_INSERT.
+In the example below the event would be called EVENT_ORDER_INSERT.

 eventHandler {